xmlet/XsdParser/README.md

 <div align="justify">
     <ul>
         <li>
-            <a href="https://github.com/xmlet/XsdParser/issues/11" title="Schema Import: Search in relation to the path of the importing XSD file">Issue 11 - Schema Import: Search in relation to the path of the importing XSD file</a> -
+            <a href="https://github.com/xmlet/XsdParser/issues/11" title="Schema Import: Search in relation to the path of the importing XSD file">Details</a> -
             Changes XsdParser to support imports with paths relative to the importing file.
         </li>
     </ul>